 In a generation skipping trust, the person in the first generation, such as the grandparent, places property in the trust.
 The income from the GSTT trust is paid to the beneficiaries in the second generation, such as the grandparentís children.
 When the grandparent dies, estate tax is applied on the amount of property in the trust.
 When the second generation beneficiary dies, the property in the trust is transferred to the third generation beneficiaries.
 The principal amount in the trust is not subject to estate tax when it is transferred to the grandchildren or third generation beneficiaries.

 If you are concerned about estate taxes, gift taxes or generation skipping taxes, consult a lawyer or a tax advisor to determine if a GSTT trust should be part of your estate plan.
 Because of the complex nature of these trusts and the current state of flux of U.S. estate tax laws, do not attempt to create and fund such a complicated estate planning device without guidance from a licensed professional.
 To compare types of estate planning trusts and their advantages, see more about trusts.

 Paying GST Tax Due

-Information on IRS Form 706 for computing the GST tax due is available from the IRS.This page was updated on August 15, 2018.
+Information on IRS Form 706 for computing the GST tax due is available on the IRS website.This article was updated on December 2, 2018.